 Bring a smile and be ready to flash those pearly whites; it’s a necessary thing for travel.
-You’re going to be meeting lotsa wonderful folk while staying in hostels and the best way to connect with them (and don’t forget the staff too) is just to smile and be warm.
+You’re going to be meeting lotsa wonderful folk while staying in hostels and the best way to connect with them (and don’t forget the staff too) is to just smile and be warm.
 Never underestimate the power of a good smile.

 Always pack a towel.
-A towel is the most massively useful thing an interstellar hitchhiker can have… I mean backpacker.
+A towel is the most massively useful thing an interstellar hitchhiker can have… I mean, backpacker.

 Do hostels provide towels?
 Weeell, sorta sometimes maybe?
 The good ones do!
 Others will provide you with gank hostel towels that you certainly don’t want touching your junk while others will make you pay a fee.

 Regardless, microfibre towels are absolutely kick-ass and never escape my hostel packing list!
 Or any of my travel packing for that matter.
 They’re so damn small, dry so damn quick, and the infinite uses for a towel in our homey little galaxy are simply overwhelming.